wellcometrust/nutrition-labels/README.md

 This uses the EPMC client to find the number of citations each paper has and returns only the ones since 2015.

+The results are:

+-UK biobank: an open access resource for identifying the causes of a wide range of complex diseases of middle and old age.
+-Cohort Profile: the 'children of the 90s'--the index offspring of the Avon Longitudinal Study of Parents and Children -Data Resource Profile: Clinical Practice Research Datalink (CPRD).
+-Cohort Profile: the Avon Longitudinal Study of Parents and Children: ALSPAC mothers cohort.
+-Cohort profile: 1958 British birth cohort (National Child Development Study).
+-Cohort Profile: the Whitehall II study.

 ## Project structure